AnthonyByansi/Predictive-Healthcare-Analytics-Modeling-Patient-Outcomes/predictive-healthcare-analytics/reports/methodology_report.md

 * Evaluation
 * Deployment
 In this report, we will discuss each of these phases in more detail and explain how we applied them to our project.

+## Business Understanding

+In this phase, we identified the business problem that we are trying to solve.
+We defined the problem as predicting patient outcomes based on various factors such as demographics, comorbidities, and treatments.
+We then identified the stakeholders who would benefit from this prediction, which include healthcare providers, insurance companies, and patients themselves.